LLM-Friendly Docs ✨

 return Future()

-raise AsyncLibraryNotFoundError("Only asyncio and trio are supported") # noqa: TRY003
+raise AsyncLibraryNotFoundError(f"Only asyncio and trio are supported, not {other}") # noqa: TRY003

 class AsyncEffect[T](Effect[Awaitable[T]]):